k-kruusi/checkers/README.md

 The most interesting part for me was the logic to deduce possible moves—chaining jumps, or having a user perform one of the jumps and miss the larger chain, thereby ending their turn or not.
 I considered integrating a request to ChatGPT to have it play, but the end result of my simple random-based player actually turned out pretty well and allowed me to write some interesting code.

+Testing wise, theres tests for all the utility functions; and the moveAction.
+Snapshot tests for most of the UI components.

 Thank you for your consideration.

 Best regards,